xoofx/Monocypher.NET/readme.md

 In order to rebuild the native binaries, you need to run the build scripts from [ext](ext/readme.md)

+## Credits

+Monocypher.NET is just a wrapper and is entirely relying on the [Monocypher](https://monocypher.org/) C implementation developed by [Loup Vaillant](https://loup-vaillant.fr/).

 ## License

 This software is released under the [BSD-Clause 2 license](https://opensource.org/licenses/BSD-2-Clause).

+The native Monocypher is released with the following [BSD-Clause 2 license](https://github.com/LoupVaillant/Monocypher/blob/master/LICENCE.md) terms.

 ## Author